Frequently Asked Questions Regarding the Pop Up Patio/Temporary Outdoor Area Pilot Program

 - The Pop Up Patio/Temporary Outdoor Area Special Events Permit allows for the creation of sidewalk dining areas anywhere in the City.
 The Sidewalk Dining Permit only allows for sidewalk dining areas to be created in certain areas within Downtown, City Center, Town Center, and the Warm Springs Innovation district.
 To see if your business is located in an area that allows permanent sidewalk dining, please email the Planning Division.

-- The Pop Up Patio/Temporary Outdoor Area Special Events Permit is only valid through October 31, 2020.
+- The Pop Up Patio/Temporary Outdoor Area Special Events Permit is valid until 60 days after the local emergency declared in response to COVID-19 is terminated.
 Sidewalk Dining Permit applications do not have an expiration date and may be used in perpetuity.

 - There is no fee for the temporary Pop Up Patio Special Events Permit.
 The Sidewalk Dining Permit has a one-time fee of $500.

 - Pop Up Patios/Temporary Outdoor Areas must comply with the Conditions of Approval for the Special Events Permit.
 Sidewalk dining areas permitted through the Sidewalk Dining Permit process must comply with the performance standards within the zoning ordinance.

 If you have questions about the Sidewalk Dining Permit, please email the Planning Division.

 9. What will happen to Pop Up patios/temporary outdoor areas once the Special Events Permit terminates 60 days after the local emergency declared in response to COVID-19 is terminated.?